The stage of the womb cancer describes:

-- Stage 3A – The cancer has spread to the outer surface of the womb and/or the ovaries and fallopian tubes.
+- stage 3A – the cancer has spread to the outer surface of the womb or the ovaries and fallopian tubes, or both

-- Stage 3B – The cancer has spread into the vagina and/or into the tissues around the womb (parametrium).
+- stage 3B – the cancer has spread into the vagina or into the tissues around the womb (parametrium), or both

 Your doctor or nurse may use some of the following terms to describe the cancer:

-This usually means stage 1 and stage 2 womb cancers.
+- early-stage womb cancer – this usually means stage 1 and stage 2 womb cancers

-This usually means stage 3 and stage 4A womb cancers.
+- locally advanced womb cancer – this usually means stage 3 and stage 4A womb cancers

-This means a cancer that has come back after treatment.
-It is not usually given a stage.
+- recurrent cancer – this means a cancer that has come back after treatment (it is not usually given a stage).

-The cancer cells look similar to normal cells and usually grow slowly and are less likely to spread.
+The cancer cells look like normal cells, usually grow slowly and are less likely to spread

 The cancer cells look very different from normal cells and may grow more quickly.